 7 – Increasing Use of Virtual Reality

 Bringing learning and entertainment together, virtual reality-based education can offer a better understanding of a concept through an immersive and engaging experience.
-VR technology is getting more accessible today, and it can be easily implemented for virtual tours, interactive scientific experiences, and simulations of any sort, leading to better knowledge retention by the students.
+VR technology is getting more accessible today.
+It can be easily implemented for virtual tours, interactive scientific experiences, and simulations of any sort, leading to better knowledge retention by the students.

 8 – Esports